Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 6.

-Figure 6.
-Forest plot of mortality outcome.
-RR: risk ratio; CI: confidence interval.
+↓ Figure 7.
+Forest plot of length of stay outcome.
+SD: standard deviation; MD: mean difference; CI: confidence interval.

 Figure 7.